 So you wanna go to Japan?
 It’s an incredible country, rich in culture with some beautiful towns, cities and scenery.
-Having spent a year living there, I thought I’d put together this whistle-stop list of areas you should consider going to!
+Having spent a year living there, I thought I’d put together top places to visit in Japan and the areas you should consider going to!

 A few things before I begin, if you are flying from Europe do be prepared for the long flight.
 If you fly direct you are looking at around 12 hours, and if you make a stop your total travelling time can be anywhere from 18-24 hours!
 These top tips on how to survive long haul flights may help you cope with the journey.